OniDaito/S9Lab/_posts/2014-02-05-Phantom-Limb-03.markdown

 ![Sintel in Game](http://farm8.staticflickr.com/7424/12318737434_ae0b14b9b4.jpg)

-In the end, however, it was deemed that less characatured model should be used, and preferably a male one as the majority of patients at the clinic will be male.
-Originally, I thought Sintel was quite androgonous but playing the game for a few minutes changes that.
+In the end, however, it was deemed that less caricatured model should be used, and preferably a male one as the majority of patients at the clinic will be male.
+Originally, I thought Sintel was quite androgynous but playing the game for a few minutes changes that.
 In addition, the gloves probably would have created some cognitive dissonance.

 ![Tracksuit Guy](http://farm4.staticflickr.com/3783/12318738024_11f4cb01e2.jpg)